 If we took $50k each year and invested into Vanguard stocks and shares, over the next 14 years we would build up a pot of $1m within the business that would create a $40,000 income for the business.
 Enough for one member of staff.

 What if we managed to create a $10m pot over the next few years?
 That would generate $400,000 a year following the 4% rule and pay for all of our current team to be able to work forever without ever selling anything again.
 We could GIVE it all away for free.

 That would allow us to truly democratise entrepreneurship.
 We would be able to film the course, build an incredible online resource and really give the source code of entrepreneurship away free for ever!
 We would be able to add, experiment and develop the content each year, run courses for free and work for free for ever!

 I don't see any reason why you couldn't take any business and get it to FI.
 It is just simple maths.
 Take some of the profits each year, start to invest and build up a pot that forever creates a revenue for the business!
 But what are the pros and cons?

 The negatives of Business FI:

 This idea has been mulling round my head for a year or two now and I have really got excited about it at this annual Rebel Business School retreat, and I thought I would use this article to share my thinking about it and ask you for your opinions and help.
 What have I missed?
 What have I not thought of?
 Do you think this is a worthy goal of a business?

 Please leave me thoughts, comments and ideas below.
 I really appreciate it as it helps improve and explore my thinking!

-I am excited about helping PopUp Business School get to Financial Independence so we can truly Democratise Entrepreneurship and give everything away!
+I am excited about helping Rebel Business School get to financial independence so we can truly democratise entrepreneurship and give everything away!